donotdespair/SVAR-MSH-ID/README.md

 The project includes:

-- folder `codes` with the whole source code
+- folder `code` with the whole source code
 - R files for the reproduction of most of the results from the paper
 - file `dataBI2015.RData` with data used in the paper